AmadeusITGroup/sonar-stash/README.md

 **Stash reviewer approval** (sonar.stash.reviewer.approval): SonarQube is able to approve the pull-request if there is no new issue introduced by the change.
 By default, this feature is deactivated: if activated, **Stash base user must have REPO_WRITE permission for the repositories.**

+**Approval severity** (sonar.stash.reviewer.approval.severity.threshold): Only approve the pull-request if no issues higher than this threshold are detected.

 **Include Analysis Overview Comment** (sonar.stash.include.overview): Toggles whether a comment with overview information should be created.

 ![Screenshot SonarQube plugin](resources/Sonar-plugin-approver.PNG)